STAT540-UBC/seminar-05/sm5_differential_expression_analysis.md

     ##
     ## data:  Expression by genotype
     ## t = -9.8395, df = 36.89, p-value = 7.349e-12
-    ## alternative hypothesis: true difference in means between group NrlKO and group WT is not equal to 0
+    ## alternative hypothesis: true difference in means is not equal to 0
     ## 95 percent confidence interval:
     ##  -2.383952 -1.569715
     ## sample estimates:
     ## mean in group NrlKO    mean in group WT
     ##            7.577689            9.554522

-And, we get a p-value &lt; 7.35e-12.
+And, we get a p-value \< 7.35e-12.
 An extremely tiny p-value!… Suppose, we set the significance threshold at 0.001, this p-value is statistically significant.
 We can also see that the mean expression value between the two conditions of this gene \~=2.